Sales rep, Sales manager

 {{#if contact.Contact_18_Id__c}} <Insert link version 1> {{else}} <Insert link version 2> {{/if}}

-Replace outdated variable formats in the body:
+Replace outdated field placeholder formats in the body:

 Recipient first name → {{recipient.first_name}}